Sister Teresa

 Sister Teresa: The Woman Who Became Saint Teresa of Avila is a historical novel by Bárbara Mujica, published in 2007 by Overlook.
 The novel is narrated by a fictional nun, Angélica del Sagrado Corazón, who recalls the life of her friend, Teresa de Cepeda y Ahumada, who was canonized as Saint Teresa of Ávila in 1622.

 Background

 Bárbara Mujica is an Emeritus Professor of Spanish at Georgetown University whose scholarly focus includes Teresa of Ávila and other early modern women.
 Her nonfiction books include Teresa de Avila, Lettered Woman (2009), and Women Religious and Epistolary Exchange in the Carmelite Reform: The Disciples of Teresa de Avila (2020).

-In a review for Early Modern Women of Women Warriors in Early Modern Spain: A Tribute to Bárbara Mujica, an essay collection that honors Mujica for her scholarly work, Elizabeth Franklin Lewis also notes her novels and short fiction, stating "most notable in the context of this volume is her novel Sister Teresa (2007)."
+In an Early Modern Women journal review of Women Warriors in Early Modern Spain: A Tribute to Bárbara Mujica, an essay collection that honors Mujica for her scholarly work, Elizabeth Franklin Lewis notes her novels and short fiction, stating "most notable in the context of this volume is her novel Sister Teresa (2007)."